-Now in his eighteenth year at Washington, veteran coach Pat Licari continues to churn out All-Americans on a yearly basis.
+Now in his nineteenth year at Washington, veteran coach Pat Licari continues to churn out All-Americans on a yearly basis.

 Licari Coaching Pole Vault

-Over the past 17 seasons, Licari has developed some of the nation's premier pole vaulters, including a two-time Olympian, three NCAA champions with six titles between them, seven Pac-12 champions and 13 different All-Americans.
+Over the past 18 seasons, Licari has developed some of the nation's premier pole vaulters, including a two-time Olympian, three NCAA champions with six titles between them, eight Pac-12 champions combining for 10 titles, and 15 different All-Americans.
 American record-holder and World Championship gold medalist Brad Walker first rose to greatness under Licari’s tutelage.

-Also last season, sophomore Kristina Owsinski also won the MPSF title indoors for another big piece of hardware, and freshman Elizabeth Quick was third at Pac-12s.
+Also in 2013, sophomore Kristina Owsinski won the MPSF title indoors for another big piece of hardware, and freshman Elizabeth Quick was third at Pac-12s.
 Thoirs and Planell Cruz each went on to compete at both the NCAA Indoor and NCAA Outdoor Championships in 2014, the best finish of which was an eighth-place spot for Thoirs at the indoor meet to earn All-America First Team honors.

 At the 2012 Olympic Trials, Licari enjoyed a watershed moment, as former Huskies Brad Walker and Scott Roth finished first and third, respectively.
 Walker qualified for his second U.S. Olympic Team, making the final in London.
 Roth, unfortunately, did not have the `A' standard so he did not make the trip, but it was his best finish at the U.S. national championships.
 Walker and Roth were also the two U.S. vault reps at the 2012 World Indoor Championships in Istanbul.